 A recent Nikkei report states that Google’s self-driving car company, Waymo is about to close a deal with the Renault-Nissan-Mitsubishi alliance for bringing autonomous taxis to Japan’s busy streets.
 While Japan has strict limitations on ride-sharing services such as Uber and Lyft, taxi numbers are growing and a very popular mode of transport in Tokyo and other Japanese cities.

 Shopping for your first car is exhilarating.
-Whether you are buying new or used, or trading in your current vehicle for a newer model, there is something quite thrilling about making your first auto purchase.
+Whether you are buying a new or used car, or trading in your current vehicle for a newer model, there is something quite thrilling about making your first auto purchase.
 You are, quite literally, in the driver’s seat, after all.
 However, as any seasoned vehicle owner will tell you, there are quite a few things to bear in mind before you sign on the dotted line.
 This includes:

 While we don’t see snow in South Africa to the extent that requires a car with tank-like tracks, this Nissan Juke is too good not to write about.
 It appears to be a mix between a car, a snowmobile and the Mars rover but with epic styling.
 Based on looks alone, who wouldn’t want to give it a try?